Career pathways in direct care

 Earn and carry your credential

-Once a level is completed, the credential appears on the caregiver’s profile with the associated badge and learning hours, ready to share with any employer.
+Once a level is completed, the credential appears on the caregiver's profile with the associated badge and learning hours, ready to share with employers and recognized across organizations.

 Specialization tracks

 After establishing a strong core, caregivers can add specialization badges in areas that match their interests and the needs of the people they support.
-Specializations do not replace core levels—they sit on top of them to tell a richer story about a caregiver’s expertise.
+Specializations do not replace core levels—they sit on top of them to tell a richer story about a caregiver's expertise and role readiness.

 Memory Care